 The Bedford Borough Local Plan 2040 was submitted for Examination, with Hearing Sessions held during 2023.
 In November 2023, the Planning Inspector raised significant concerns about the soundness of the plan, particularly around the deliverability of key infrastructure.
 Without sufficient justification and supporting evidence, the Inspector indicated that the plan may need to be withdrawn and a new strategy adopted.

 Since then, the Council has been working to address the Inspector’s concerns.
 However, the proposed Universal Studios theme park in Bedford has introduced major new planning considerations that were not accounted for in the submitted plan.
+As a result, the Inspector advised that the plan was no longer capable of being made sound and recommended its withdrawal.

 The Bedford Local Plan 2030 remains in force and continues to provide the statutory framework for development.
 Planning applications will continue to be assessed against its policies, alongside national planning policy.